Phase coding semi-quantum key distribution system based on the Single-state protocol: Introduction

-The remainder of this paper is organized as follows: In Sect.
-2, the Single-state protocol is briefly introduced.
-In Sect.
-3, we propose the phase encoding semi-quantum key distribution based on the Single-state protocol, and then the experimental setup is described in detail in Sect.
-4. The experimental results are shown and discussed in Sect.
-5. In Sect.
-6, we conducted a security analysis of the selective modulation used in this paper.
-We conclude in Sect.
-7.
+The remainder of this paper is organized as follows: In Sec.\ref{sec:2}, the Single-state protocol is briefly introduced.
+In Sec.\ref{sec:3}, we propose the phase encoding semi-quantum key distribution based on the Single-state protocol, and then the experiment and results are described in detail in Sec.\ref{sec:4}.
+In Sec.\ref{sec:5}, we conducted a security analysis of the selective modulation used in this paper.
+We conclude in Sec.\ref{sec:6}.